Smooth profinite groups, III: the Smoothness Theorem: Introduction.

-In this text, we assume familiarity with the following notions, developped in the first two articles of this series: $(1,e)$-cyclotomic pairs, $(1,e)$-smooth profinite groups, $(G,\W_r)$-bundles and their complete flags, over an $(G,\F_p)$-scheme $S$.\\Here, $\W_r$ stands for $p$-typical truncated Witt vectors of length $r$.
-We focus on the case $r=2$, with a high degree of generality.
-We keep notation and conventions of \cite{DCF1} and \cite{F2}.
-In particular, actions of profinite groups on algebro-geometric structures where $p^2=0$ are naive, i.e. factor through open normal subgroups.
-Note also that, in the present text, all schemes are affine.
+We assume familiarity with the notions developed in \cite{DCF1} and \cite{F2}, of which notation and conventions are kept.
+In particular, actions of profinite groups on algebro-geometric structures are naive: they factor through open normal subgroups.

-Let $\mathbf B_n \subset \mathbf{GL}_n$ be the Borel subgroup of upper triangular matrices, and let $\mathbf U_n$ be its unipotent radical.
-These are linear algebraic groups, defined over $\Z$.
-Throughout, the letter $G$ denotes a profinite group, which will often be assumed to be, at least, $(1,1)$-smooth (relatively to $p$).
-By definition, this means that for every perfect $(\mathbb{F}_p,G)$-algebra $A$, the natural arrow is surjective (see \cite[Definition 11.9]{DCF1}).
-Our starting point is the Uplifting Theorem \cite[Theorem 14.1]{F2}.